 For more information on supported VM types and operating systems, see the SAP HANA planning guide.

-To determine the sizing guidelines and recommendations for SAP HANA, see the SAP sizing calculator.
+To determine the sizing guidelines and recommendations for SAP HANA, see the SAP benchmark sizing page.

 SAP ASE on Google Cloud is supported on the following operating systems: